-Encourage use of building for creative activities Project to paint mural using local artist and young people Funds for paint.
-Participation of local artist Form group of interested parties 6 months from completion Finished mural Encourage use of building for community meetings Make pavilion available to community groups Easy online booking system Higher usage will create more cleaning and caretaking hours From completion By increased use of pavilion Encourage music activities: promote as venue for informal music sessions Once a week/ month (depending on need) casual turn up and play music session for all ages Volunteer to coordinate Form a group of interested parties 6 months from completion Regular usage Head count Increase participation in sport by people over 50, particularly those not engaged in sporting activities.
+Encourage use of building for creative activities Project to paint mural using local artist and young people ural using local Participation of interested tist and young local artist parties 6 months from completion Finished mural Encourage use of building for community meetings Make pavilion available to community groups Easy online booking system Higher usage will create more cleaning and caretaking hours From completion By increased use of pavilion Encourage music activities: promote as venue for informal music sessions Once a week/ month (depending on need) casual turn up and play music session for all ages Volunteer to coordinate Form a group of interested parties 6 months from completion Regular usage Head count Increase participation in sport by people over 50, particularly those not engaged in sporting activities.
 Identify people living alone and unpaid family carers as key participants.
 Design a "Health by Stealth" programme involving sport with social activities, based around the new pavilion and MUGA.
 Local volunteers have established a well-attended fortnightly coffee morning and had a bimonthly community pub in the village hall during refurbishment of the Public House.
 We will use this principle, but have fun with participation in a range of sports.
 The Recreation Ground will have a pavilion with kitchen and WC facilities not currently accessible there, so will be more appealing to and suitable for people.
 Coach e.g. Nordic Walking lessons Marketing Volunteers Ad hoc equipment Marketing and publicity Engagement of volunteers.
 Funds (consider contribution via purchase of coffee etc) Within 12 months from completion Local people using MUGA.
 Improved well being Reduced social isolation.
 Monitored by surveying individuals involved, whether they undertook other activities and occurrences of use.

-Current Finance 9.
+9. Current Finance